Robust Domain Adaptive Object Detection with Unified Multi-Granularity Alignment: Multi-Granularity Alignment (MGA)

 \subsection{Omni-Scale Gated Object Detection}

-In most previous studies on domain adaption detection, the main goal is to designate discriminators at a specific level and some attentive regions.
-Nevertheless, the use of point representation at pixel-level in anchor-free models \cite{DBLP:conf/eccv/HsuTLY20,DBLP:journals/corr/abs-2110-00249} may cause difficulties in learning robust and discriminative feature in cluttered background, while the pooling operation (\eg, RoIAlign~\cite{he2017mask}) in anchor-based models \cite{DBLP:conf/cvpr/SaitoUHS19,DBLP:conf/eccv/HeZ20} may distort the features of the instances with different scales and aspect ratios.
+In most previous studies on UDA detection, the main goal is to designate discriminators at a specific level and some attentive regions.
+However, the use of point representation at pixel-level in anchor-free models \cite{DBLP:conf/eccv/HsuTLY20,DBLP:journals/corr/abs-2110-00249} may cause difficulties in learning robust and discriminative feature in cluttered background, while the pooling operation (\eg, RoIAlign~\cite{he2017mask}) in anchor-based models \cite{DBLP:conf/cvpr/SaitoUHS19,DBLP:conf/eccv/HeZ20} may distort features of objects with different scales and aspect ratios.

-In order to handle this problem, we introduce an omni-scale gated fusion (OSGF) module for object detection, which enables the adaption of the feature learning to object with various scales and aspect ratios.
+To handle this issue, we introduce an omni-scale gated fusion (OSGF) module for object detection, which enables the adaption of the feature learning to object with various scales and aspect ratios.
 Specifically in OSGF, with the scale guidance from coarse detections, we can choose the most plausible convolutions with different kernels to extract compact features of instances in terms of object scales, which can significantly boost the discriminative capacity of the features.
 Our OSGF module is designed for general purpose and thus can be easily applied in different detectors.